Colin-b/layabase/README.md

 PyMongo is the underlying framework used to manipulate MongoDB.

 To create a representation of a collection you will need to extend pycommon_database.database_mongo.CRUDModel

+To link your model to the underlying collection, you will need to provide a connection string.

 ### Mongo model ###